 2. Staying on the subject of looks, Catherine warns not to get seduced by beauty.
 “Personally, I don’t think it matters how ugly or old the animal is if they are capable of doing the job.
 So long as the horse is sound and safe, and will do what you want to do, that is what matters.”
 International eventer Tracey Dillon, now a BE-accredited coach based in Leicestershire, says there are two things top of her list when it comes to family horses: soundness and manners.
 “Everything else follows with good training.
 You can love them for their manners.”

-3. Derbyshire-based trainer and producer Caroline Thornton believes natives are a good starting point.
+3. Derbyshire-based trainer and producer Caroline Thornton believes mountain and moorland ponies for sale are a good starting point.
 “Generally, they have good conformation and temperament, and a sensible brain.
 They also tend to have better feet; there are some conformation faults you can get along with, but bad feet are not one of them!”

-Catherine Cundall agrees, and says Irish Draught crosses are also a favourite of hers.
+Catherine Cundall agrees, and says part-bred Irish Draught horses for sale are also a favourite of hers.
 “They are usually a sound bet.
 They have enough brain to help you out of trouble, but don’t go looking for mischief,” she says.